chantastic/rocss/README.md

 1. As an item in a list

 Most applications don't have a pattern for writing CSS classes in a way that reflects this UI pattern.
-I recommend the this:
+I recommend this:

 ```css
 .resource {}